 The recent BBC TV adaptation of Dickens’ The Mystery of Edwin Drood, that classic crime novel left unfinished at the time of the author’s death in 1870, got me thinking about ‘enforced collaborations’ where works were completed post-mortem by other … Continue reading

 Posted in 'In praise of ...', 2012 Vintage Mystery Reading Challenge, Cornell Woolrich, Craig Rice, Ed McBain, Golden Age Girls, Hildegarde Withers, Philip Marlowe, Raymond Chandler, Robert B. Parker, Stuart Palmer

 Samuel Dashiell Hammett (1894-1961) came to prominence in the 1920s with his short stories about the ‘Continental Op’, published in Black Mask magazine under the editorship of Joseph T. Shaw.
-His longer works, including his five novels, initially began as … Continue reading
+His longer works initially began as extensions of these before … Continue reading

 What is it about the crime and mystery genre that draws people together?
 More to the point, what is it about the genre that drawn authors together?
 One can of course look for a variety of psychologicial or sociological rationales … Continue reading

 “Being a homicide cop wasn’t like anything on television, but there wasn’t much point in trying to explain that someone who could never know.”
 The late Robert B. Parker will most likely be remembered best for his books featuring Boston … Continue reading